 With Socialinsider you can have access to plenty of LinkedIn metrics that can help with your LinkedIn analytics reports.

 Fun fact: Did you know you can now include the number of post saves in your XLS reports?
 Go ahead, try it out!

 At the end of the day, the impressions metric is really important since it shows how relevant your content is.

 Maybe you’re really tired of hearing how important it is to look at this metric.
 Truth be told, this is not the most important one.
 Not even close.

-But it’s a good thing to look at it, from time to time, mainly because it may show you something about the content and your activity in general.
+But it’s a good thing to look at it, from time to time, mainly because it may show you something about your content and your activity in general.

-When the numbers drop, it may be because of the lack of activity or maybe because your content wasn’t really targeting your audience.
+When the numbers drop, it may be because of the lack of activity or maybe because your content wasn’t really reaching your target audience.

 At the same time, it’s great to look at the evolution of followers because it will show you the peak of your LinkedIn activity.

 If you post consistently and the content makes people react to that, then you may eventually attract even more followers.
 And that’s a double win.